nullish/gtm-batch-delete/README.md

 # gtm-batch-delete
-Node gadget to delete tags from a GTM container JSON file, specified by an array of tag IDs.
+Node gadget to delete elements from a GTM container JSON file, specified by an array of element IDs or element names.

-[Export a Google Tag Manager container](https://support.google.com/tagmanager/answer/6106997) then import a new version minus the tags you've specified.
+[Export a Google Tag Manager container](https://support.google.com/tagmanager/answer/6106997) then import a new version minus the elements you've specified.

 ## Pre-requisits